cryptic-resolver/cr.rb/README.md

 $ cr -a ccmywish/git_knowledge
 # -> Add a user's dict from Github by username and repo

+$ cr -l
+# All cryptic-resolver official dicts can be listed (local dicts listed also)

 $ cr -a x86
-# -> Add 'cryptic-resolver/cryptic_x86'
+# -> Add official dict 'cryptic-resolver/cryptic_x86', no need to specify the prefix!
-# All cryptic-resolver official dicts can be listed

 $ cr -c
 # -> word count